CoDoL: Conditional Domain Prompt Learning for Out-of-Distribution Generalization: Experiments

 \subsection{Quantitative Results}

-\textbf{Domain Information.} Despite domain information is readily available in practice, we also evaluate that our CoDoL can still achieve better performance than baselines even with small amounts of domain information available.
+\textbf{Domain Information.} Although domain information is readily available in practice, we also evaluate that our CoDoL can still achieve better performance than baselines even with small amounts of domain information available.
 As shown in Figure~\ref{fig:domain_ratio}, the result of 20\% training samples with domain information outperforms the two representative baselines in both RN50 and ViT-B/16, which indicates that CoDoL is effective in OOD downstream tasks even with few domain information.
-An interesting finding is that the more domain information used, the inference results are more stable than those using less domain (see the error bar in Figure~\ref{fig:domain_ratio}).
+An interesting finding is that the more domain information used, the more stable the inference results are than those using less domain (see the error bar in Figure~\ref{fig:domain_ratio}).

 \textbf{Vision-Language Alignment.} To prove that CoDoL can better align the visual-language information than previous methods, we visualize the cosine similarity in Figure~\ref{fig:domain_align}.
-CoDoL has a high similarity than the baseline (\emph{i.e.}, CoOp~\cite{zhou:coop}), which indicated that the domain can help align the vision and language, which also demonstrates our motivation by using the domain to improve the out-of-distribution (OOD) generalization.
-Moreover, we propose the lightweight neural network (DMN) for capturing both instance-specific and domain-specific information, by generating input conditional tokens for images in each domain and then concatenating them with the learnable domain-specific context vectors.
+CoDoL has a higher similarity than the baseline, which indicates that the domain can help align the vision and language, which also demonstrates our motivation by using the domain to improve the out-of-distribution (OOD) generalization.
+Moreover, we propose the lightweight neural network (DMN) for capturing both instance-specific and domain-specific information by generating input conditional tokens for images in each domain and then concatenating them with the learnable domain-specific context vectors.
 This indicates that CoDoL not only captures the domain-invariant information to generalize to unseen testing domains but also combines the domain-specific representations to further align the image and text modalities and bring good performance.

+\textbf{Quantitative alignment across four benchmarks.} To address the concern that our alignment claim relies primarily on a qualitative visualization on PACS, we report three quantitative alignment metrics on all four benchmarks (PACS, VLCS, OfficeHome, DigitDG): (1) Cosine Similarity Gap $\Delta_{\cos}$: mean cosine similarity of matched image–text pairs minus that of mismatched pairs.
+Modality Gap $\delta_{\text{mod}}$: $\ell_2$ distance between the centroid of image embeddings and that of text embeddings.
+Cross-modal Retrieval Recall@1 $R@1$: image-to-prompt retrieval on test domains.
+Across all four datasets, CoDoL consistently yields a smaller modality gap and higher retrieval Recall@1, providing quantitative evidence that the alignment improvement is not dataset-specific but holds broadly under distribution shift.